UTokyo-ICEPP/qc-workbook/source/en/shor.md

 \end{aligned}
 $$

-と書くことができます。つまり、この関数は以下のようなユニタリー演算を考えれば実装することができます。
-That is, this function could be implemented using unitary operations as shown below.
+That is, this function can be implemented using unitary operations as shown below.

 ```{image} figs/shor_oracle.png
 :alt: shor_oracle